 Seeing my apartment garden inspired a neighbor to start one of her own with her preschooler.
 She wasn't looking for quite as much of a hobby as my garden, so she simply bought a hydroponic indoor garden kit.
 It's small and self watering, so it takes almost no care.
-These kits are $150 on Amazon and include herb garden seeds and everything you need to get started.
+These kits include herb garden seeds and everything you need to get started.

 I hope this inspires you to start an urban indoor garden.
 If it does, make sure to come back and leave a comment or share your photos on our Facebook page.

-Note: We are an Amazon affiliate and clicking their links helps to support this site.
+Note: We are an Amazon affiliate, and clicking Amazon links helps to support this site.